 administrative, financial, and risk management records and reports;

-personnel files and other human resources records; and
+personnel files and other human resources records or data; and

 performance and quality improvement data and reports.

 Examples: Implementing a controlled document system is one way an organization can organize, track, store, and ensure the use of the most current version of documents.
 These systems address processes for: